elastic/harp/samples/onboarding/3-secret-bundle/3-template.md

 designing secret values with `harp` template engine attached to a CSO compliant secret path.

-A `BundleTemplate` doesn't contains secret values, and could be parametrized for common secret generation profile (region bound bundle).
+A `BundleTemplate` doesn't contain secret values, and could be parametrized for common secret generation profile (region bound bundle).

 It helps `developers` and `secret operators` to have a common language to